- Domestic Violence Resources

 Voices' mission is to end sexual and domestic violence.
 Voices staff members work to empower victims and survivors to help themselves and their children.
 Program Advocates work in partnership with individuals and families to ensure their safety, create stable home environments, gain independence, and develop personal and economic self-sufficiency.
-Voices is also a social change organization, working toward the elimination of violence on a societal level through community education, primary prevention and increased public awareness and action.
-Voices also works in close collaboration with public safety and criminal justice professionals throughout the region.
+Voices is also a social change organization, working toward the elimination of violence on a societal level through community education, primary prevention, and increased public awareness and action.
+Voices also work in close collaboration with public safety and criminal justice professionals throughout the region.

 Violence Recovery Program (VRP) at Fenway Health

 The mission of Alternative House is to facilitate the creation of a society in which violence will no longer exist.
-As a means to this end, we offer shelter, support, options, counseling and legal advocacy for all victims of domestic violence (and their children) who seek our help.
-We are committed to the empowerment of women toward self sufficiency.
-We do not discriminate against any race, class, culture, age group or sexual orientation.
+As a means to this end, we offer shelter, support, options, counseling, and legal advocacy for all victims of domestic violence (and their children) who seek our help.
+We are committed to the empowerment of women toward self-sufficiency.
+We do not discriminate against any race, class, culture, age group, or sexual orientation.

-Transition House is Cambridge’s domestic violence agency, providing emergency shelter, transitional and supported housing and youth prevention education to our community since 1975.
+Transition House is Cambridge's domestic violence agency, providing emergency shelter, transitional and supported housing and youth prevention education to our community since 1975.
 Transition House created the first emergency shelter on the East Coast for women and children escaping domestic violence.
 The organization has been an important community resource ever since.
-Today, our core services focus on safe emergency and long-term housing to facilitate recovery from trauma along with holistic support services for adults, youth and children centered on violence prevention and skill building for life long independence.
+Today, our core services focus on safe emergency and long-term housing to facilitate recovery from trauma along with holistic support services for adults, youth and children centered on violence prevention and skill building for lifelong independence.

-Crisis line: 617-661-7203
+Crisis Line: 617-661-7203

 Community Teamwork Inc.

 As a Community Action Agency, a Regional Housing Agency, and a Community Development Corporation, Community Teamwork helps nearly 50,000 individuals from 63 cities and towns in northeastern Massachusetts gain greater economic independence.
-Community Teamwork drives change with vital services and key collaborations, to create housing, education and economic opportunities that reduce poverty and strengthen communities.
+Community Teamwork drives change with vital services and key collaborations, to create housing, education, and economic opportunities that reduce poverty and strengthen communities.